GVCoder09/NoDPI/README.md

 - **[ByeDPI](https://github.com/hufrea/byedpi)** for Linux/Windows + **[ByeDPIAndroid](https://github.com/dovecoteescapee/ByeDPIAndroid/)** for Android (no root)
 - **[youtubeUnblock](https://github.com/Waujito/youtubeUnblock/)** by @Waujito (for OpenWRT/Entware routers and Linux)

-## Terms of Use and Disclaimer / Условия использования и отказ от ответственности
+## Terms of Use and Disclaimer

-> [!IMPORTANT]
+> [!WARNING]
-> This provision is in addition to the license and takes precedence over it.
+> By using this software in any form or distributing it, you accept the following terms of use and disclaimer

 The developer and/or supplier of this software shall not be liable for any loss or damage, including but not limited to direct, indirect, incidental, punitive or consequential damages arising out of the use of or inability to use this software, even if the developer or supplier has been advised of the possibility of such damages.